 So, you’ve been thinking of this buy a house thing.
 You’ve heard you can turn your rent money into equity.
 That you can build wealth through property value appreciation, and also, it kind of rocks to be your own landlord.
 Yes, all true.
 So, let’s get started.

 There are six things to do to get ready to buy a house.
-But, before I go on, I want to let you know I am a working class lady who has never earned more than $56,000/year, and I own three properties in the DC area.
+But, before I go on, I want to let you know I am a working class lady who has never earned more than $56,000/year, and I own five properties in the DC area.
 I tell you, so that you can see I’ve hacked property buying a few times myself.
 Now, moving forth, the six tips I have for you: